 Automatic can connect to other services too, so if you use Quickbooks or Xero for your accounting, Automatic can send your mileage records to those services, among others.

 This is a great solution if you not only want to track mileage, but also improve your driving habits (aggressive acceleration or hard braking), decode engine problems, locate your parked car, get help in emergencies, get custom low-fuel warnings, and connect to lots of other apps.

 If all that you care about is tracking mileage, MileIQ is fantastic.
 It’s built to do one thing, and it does it well.
-The downside is that there are ongoing fees, though they’re minimal.
-On the other hand, if you find that the extra features in Automatic are something you’d use, then you are set after your one-time, $100 purchase.

 If you use something already, whether it’s a paper logbook or some other app or system, I’d love to hear about it in the comments below.